 Viscometer and Multi-angle Light Scattering (MALS) detectors can be added to provide Intrinsic Viscosity, Long-chain Branching (LCB), and Absolute Molar Mass results.

 GPC/SEC analyses are particularly useful for bimodal HDPE, LDPE, EP copolymers, and Ultra High Molecular Weight polymers, especially when combined with SCB and LCB information because of the extra dimension that these results provide.

-The following are some results of analyses performed by either GPC-IR or GPC-QC depending on the needs:
+The following are some results of samples analyzed by GPC-IR and GPC-QC:

 Two polypropylenes with a similar Molar Weight but completely different Short Chain Branching content.

 Shaking: 400 rpm

 These are the detectors that can be used in our GPC/SEC tests:

 The IR5 detector is capable of measuring the concentration and the chemical composition of the sample.
 When analyzing HDPE pipe resins, high sensitivity is required to accurately measure the low number of branches that they contain.
 IR5 MCT detector was designed for this specific purpose and it is very powerful when characterizing this kind of resins.

 The IR6 Detector is the latest Infrared Detector developed by Polymer Char.
 It has the same capabilities and features as the IR5 detector, but it is also capable of measuring carbonyls group in the band of 1740 cm-1.
 IR6 Detector is recommended for users that want to analyze polyolefins type EVA, EBA, and others with carbonyls group present in the abovementioned IR band.

 A Light Scattering detector connected to a GPC Instrument makes it possible to determine the absolute Molar Mass without calibrating the GPC columns.